 Freshman Year Hours Sophomore Year Hours

-Natural Science Component 7-8 BIO 2430 4
+Natural Science Component 7 BIO 2430 4

 COMM 1310 3 ENG Literature 3

 Social Science Component 3 PHIL 1305 3

-ENG 1310, 1320 6 PE 2320, 2356 6
+ENG 1310, 1320 6 PE 2356, 2365 & 2 hours PE

-US 1100 1 PE major/minor activities 2
+US 1100 1 major/minor activities 8

-HIST 1310, 1320 6 PFW two courses
+HIST 1310, 1320 POSI 2310, 2320

-MATH 1315 1316 or 1319 3 POSI 2310, 2320 6
+MATH 1315 1316 or 1319 3 Minor 9-12

-PE 1310 3 Minor 9-12
+PE 1310 & 3 hours PE major/ Total 33-36

-PE major/minor activities 3
+minor activities 6

-Total 35-36 Total 35-38
+Total 35

 Junior Year Hours Senior Year Hours

 ART, DAN, MU, or TH 2313 3 CI 3325, 4332, 4343 9

-CI 3310 3 RDG 3323
+CI 3310 3 RDG 3323 3

-PE 3117, 3317, 3320, 3324, 3329, 4323 16 PE 3322, 4351 6
+PE 3317, 3320, 3324, 3329, 433 23 15 PE 3322, 4351 6

 Minor 6-12 PE advanced elective theory 3

-Minor 3
+Total 27-33 Minor 3

-ED 4380, 4381 6
+, 22 ED 4380, 4381 6

-ED 4300, 4301
+Total 30

-Bachelor of Exercise and Sports Science Major in Athletic Training (Minimum required: 140 semester hours)
+Bachelor of Exercise and Sports Science Major in Athletic Training (Minimum required: 129 semester hours)

-- 1. Students are admitted into the degree program according to university policies, as well as regulations set forth by the National Athletic Trainers' Association, Commission on Accreditation of Allied Health Education Programs and the Board of Athletic Trainers of the State of Texas.
-Students desiring admission must see the program director to obtain an application.
-Please refer to http://www.hper.txstate.edu/ - 2.
-Students must be committed to taking the NATABOC exam, as wellas the State of Texas License exam before graduation. - 3.
-To be considered for admission to the athletic training education program, students must: - Enroll as a pre-athletic training major. - Complete the application including a professional letter and current resume. - Completion of three letters of reference using department form. - Complete PE 1298, 2156, 2356, and BIO 2340. - Hold current CPR/AED certification. - Complete the Directed Observation/Interview Process. - Other considerations: GPA, experience, attendance at workshops, clinics, campus, etc. - 4.
-"Final Acceptance Objective Measurement of Pre-Athletic Training Student" is available to view at http://www.hper.txstate.edu/hper/clubs/athleticTraining/ATAdmissionReq.htm - 5.
-Required Technical Standards for the program are available at the department web site listed above, in the PE 1298 Policy & Procedure Manual, or from the program director. - 6.
-Students accepted into the program must successfully pass a physical examination and show current immunization records at the Texas State Student Health Center. - 7.
-Students must purchase personal liability insurance through the HPER Department. - 8.
-A minimum of three years of clinical experience at the university level is required.
-Clinical experience constitutes attendance at scheduled seminars and working a minimum of 20 clock hours each week as an athletic training student with approved supervision for a minimum of 600 hours each year. - 9.
-Transfer students must get a transfer evaluation completed by the program director.
-Students should not assume classes taken at another institution will be accepted as credit for the program.
-Most required courses must be taken while enrolled as an athletic training major at Texas State.
-Clinical hours completed elsewhere are not transferable. - 10.
-Upon completion of the degree, the applicant will be qualified for the State of Texas Athletic Trainers License and the National Athletic Trainers Association's Board of Certification's examination pending approval by the two boards after successfully passing the tests administered by the two respective boards. - 11.
-Athletic training does not constitute a teaching field; therefore, if a teacher certification is desired, students must complete the exercise and sports science teaching certificate requirements.
+- Students are admitted into the degree program according to university policies as well as regulations set forth by the National Athletic Trainers Association, Commission on Accreditation of Allied Health Education Programs and the Board of Athletic Trainers of the State of Texas.
+Students desiring admission must see the program director to obtain an application. - 2.
+To be considered for admission to the athletic training education program, students must: - Enroll as a pre-athletic training major. - Complete the application including a professional letter and current resume. - Obtain three letters of reference using department form. - Complete PE 1298, 2156, 2356, and BIO 2340. - Hold current CPR certification. - Complete the Directed Observation/Interview Process. - Other considerations: GPA, experience, attendance at workshops, clinics, campus, etc. - 3.
+Athletic training does not constitute a teaching field; therefore, if a teacher certification is desired, students must complete the exercise and sports science teaching certificate requi8rements.
 A second teaching field may be elected.
-Students electing a teaching certificate usually attend summer school and will student teach during the fall semester of the fifth year. - 12.
-To obtain teacher certification, in addition to the degree requirements above, the following courses will be completed for the student desiring All-Level Teaching Certification in Physical Education while enrolled as an undergraduate student: three activity courses prescribed by the College of Education Advising Center and PE 2320, 3324, 3322; CI 3310, 3325, 4343, 4332; RDG 3323; and ED 4380, 4381.
-All teacher certification policies and procedures must be followed.
+Students electing a teaching certificate usually attend summer school and will student teach during the fall semester of the fifth year. - 4.
+A minimum of three years of clinical experience at the university level are required.
+Clinical experience constitutes attendance at scheduled seminars and working a minimum of 20 clock hours each week as a student trainer with approved supervision for a minimum of 600 hours each year. - 5.
+Upon completion of the degree, the applicant will be qualified for the State of Texas Athletic Trainers License and the National Athletic Trainers Association's Board of Certification's examination pending approval by the two boards after successfully passing the tests administered by the two respective boards. - 6.
+Required Technical Standards for the program are available at the department web site listed above, in the PE 1298 Policy & Procedure Manual, or from the program director. - 7.
+Transfer credit: Transfer students must get a transfer evaluation completed by the program director.
+Do not assume classes taken at another institution will be accepted into the program.
+Most required courses must be taken while enrolled as an athletic training major at SWT.
+Clinical hours completed elsewhere are not transferable.